Brexit frequently asked questions01 February 2020 Back to results

-Much of the financial services rules and regulations currently applicable in the UK comes from EU laws.
-Sometimes these apply automatically as a result of our EU membership.
+Many of the rules and regulations currently applicable to financial services in the UK come from EU laws.
+Some of these applied automatically as a result of our EU membership.
 In other areas, the EU sets rules which member countries then need to build into domestic laws and regulations.

 In some cases, when the UK has implemented EU regulations, the Government has gone further, suggesting it supports these rules, so they may be unlikely to revoke them.
-It may also be important when agreeing on future trading agreements to demonstrate that the UK financial services industry operates to equivalent standards to those applying in the EU.
+In the current phase of negotiations for future trading agreements, it may also be important to demonstrate that the UK financial services industry operates to equivalent relevant standards to those applying in the EU.

 As it’s the EU that requires gender neutral annuities and life insurance premiums, will we see this changed?

 The European Court of Justice passed the ‘gender ruling’ which requires all services, not just financial services, to be offered on terms which are gender neutral.
 This is broadly accepted as a very welcome measure.
 As with all EU legislation and regulation, the starting point will be for the UK to continue to follow existing rules.
 The UK Government would have the right to remove gender neutral rules for life insurance and annuities in future, but we believe this is unlikely because of the broad support for equalities legislation.